d3x0r/STFRPhysics/README.md

   quat * quat   (orienatation)
     32 multiply and 12 adds

-50 vs 27 multiplies  and   24 vs 14 adds (nearly half the work)
+50 multiplies and 24 adds

 although there are SIMD 'broadcast' things that make matrix multiply more efficient, it still takes more data to load.... all of these operations can be done in sets of 4 registers.